Bruce & Morgan. Kiser Law Building (1891-1936). Atlanta.1

 Front porch of the Public Comfort Building

-Since Oakland is a public cemetery operated by the city of Atlanta, the building was funded by an appropriation from the city council.19 The Atlanta Building Company secured the contract with the lowest bid, and the project’s total cost was $4,600,20 with $650 spent on the stone.21
+Since Oakland is a public cemetery operated by the city of Atlanta, the building was funded through a city council appropriation.19 The Atlanta Building Company secured the contract with the lowest bid, and the project’s total cost was $4,600,20 with $650 spent on the stone.21

 Construction on the building was initially slated to begin on April 27, 1899,22 but was apparently delayed until June and completed in four months.23